geekay2015/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier-Copy2.md

 * Summarize the results with a written report

 ## Highlights of this approach
-* The traffic sign dataset that we will be working on is GTSRB — German Traffic Signs.
+* The traffic sign dataset used is German Traffic Signs dataset.
 * The approach used is deep learning.
 * The type of neural network used is a Convolutional Neural Network (CNN) paired with a Linear classifier.
-* The architecture used will be an adaptation of the VGGNet.
+* The architecture used will be an adaptation of the LeNet.
 * Python is the language used to program this.
 * The complete source code can be found [here](https://github.com/geekay2015/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)